PortMiami: Container ship operations

+As of 2021, nearly 1,000 cargo ships docked at the port.
+In terms of TEU, China is PortMiami's largest trade partner, while Honduras is ranked first in terms of trade value.
+Computers represent the port's most valuable export, while insulated wire and cable are considered the most valuable import.

 Design and infrastructure

 The port currently operates eight passenger terminals, six gantry crane wharves, seven Ro-Ro (Roll-on-Roll-off) docks, four refrigerated yards for containers, break bulk cargo warehouses and nine gantry container handling cranes.
 In addition, the port tenants operate the cruise and cargo terminals which includes their cargo handling and support equipment.

 To retain the port's competitive rank as a world-class port, in 1997 the port undertook a redevelopment program of over $250 million which is well underway to accommodate the changing demands of cruise vessel operators, passengers, shippers and carriers.
 To further resolve accessibility, the PortMiami Tunnel was constructed in 2010 and completed in 2014, providing direct vehicle access from the port to the interstate highway system via State Road 836, thereby bypassing congestion in downtown Miami.

 As part of the massive PortMiami redevelopment program, new ultramodern cruise terminals, roadways and parking garages have been constructed.
 Additionally, a new gantry crane dock and container storage yards have been constructed along with the electrification of the gantry crane docks to include the conversion of several cranes has been completed.
 In addition, the Port acquired two state-of-the-art super post-panamax gantry cranes which are amongst the largest in the world; able to load and unload 22 container (8 foot wide each), or nearly 200 foot, wide mega container ships.
 This, along with the planned Deep Dredge Project, would make it possible for PortMiami to facilitate even the future largest containerships in the world, the Maersk Triple E Class.
 The new and restructured roadway system with new lighting, landscaping and signage greets visitors to the 'Cruise Capital of the World and Cargo Gateway of the Americas'.
 The roadways will change again with the completion of the PortMiami Tunnel.
 And to enhance cargo port accessibility, the newly constructed Security Gates opened at the end of 2006 to increase the processing rate for container trucks and help eliminate the daily traffic backups.